Sambal Tumis (Fried Chilli Paste)

 Sambal Tumis Recipe (Fried Sambal)

 The quantities stated in the recipe are for using sambal tumis as a base sauce for cooking.
 If you are using the fried sambal as a condiment, do season to taste according to your preference.
-For me, that will a bit more salt or home-made ikan bilis powder, and double the amount of assam pulp.
+For example, add salt or home-made ikan bilis powder to taste, and double the amount of assam pulp.

 - 1/4 cup or a small appropriate amount of olive or vegetable oil for binding (A) to a smooth paste during processing or pounding